 The U.S. News & World Report travel rankings are based on analysis of expert and user opinions.
 Read more about how we rank vacation destinations.

-The best time to visit Destin is in April and May when the water is warm, the sun is shining, and the temperatures are comfortable.
-If you visit any earlier, you risk cold weather and chilly water.
-A summer trip will put you amongst the crowds and the peak prices.
+The best time to visit Destin is in April and May when the water is warm, the sun is shining and the temperatures are comfortable.
+If you visit any earlier, you risk cooler weather and chilly water.
+A summer trip will put you among the crowds and the peak prices.
 Although you might consider late summer and early fall, the temperatures can be sweltering and accompanied by rain.
-Average highs reach the low 90s in summer, while winter temps fluctuate between the low 40s and 60s.
-Some travelers do visit in the winter off-season when rates drop, but they miss out on the area's top activities.
+Average highs reach the high 80s in summer, while winter temps fluctuate between the low 40s and 60s.
+Some travelers do visit in the winter offseason when rates drop, but they miss out on the area's top activities.